Sound engineer – tasks, training & salary at a glance

 Post processing: e.g. removing background noise or adjusting volume.

-🎛️ Tip: In the Music production Sound engineers often work closely with mixing and Mastering engineers together – a sound knowledge of signal flow, Gain Staging and DAWs is essential.
+Tip: In music production, sound engineers often work closely with mixing and mastering engineers.
+Solid knowledge of signal flow, gain staging and DAWs is essential.

 Training as a sound engineer